Visual Studio Code

 - Open the terminal app from the Applications menu or the quick-access toolbar at the bottom of the screen (the black icon)

-- Run the following commands in the terminal:
+- Run the following commands to extract the application:

 - Launch VS Code